 Release collection bag by slipping paper band toward the catheter and off the bag, or place the catheter on a flat surface, and with the bottom of the fist, lift the bag away from the catheter to release the paper band.
 Lay catheter on opened package.

-Spread the labia and cleanse around the opening of the urethra with mild, unscented soap or a non-alcoholic wet wipe.
+Hold the penis.
+Pull back foreskin (if present) and cleanse glans and opening of the urethra with mild, unscented soap or a non-alcoholic wet wipe.